The Québec maritime Blog

-For a whale-watching experience just two hours from Québec City and four hours from Montréal, Rivière-du-Loup is your destination.
+For a whale-watching experience just two hours east of Québec City or four hours east of Montréal, Rivière-du-Loup is the place to go.
 For starters, belugas can be spotted swimming along the south shore every day from the marina and ferry wharf.
 You can also see belugas and minke whales around Île aux Lièvres (Hare Island).
 Keep your eyes peeled as you hike on this island!

 Île Verte (Green Island) is another great whale-watching destination in the region.
 During the summer months, minke whales feed just a few metres from the island’s western point, as do belugas and harbour porpoises.
-You can also spot minke whales, and sometimes fin whales and humpbacks, near the Île Verte Lighthouse.
-Nearby, on the island’s south shore, you can learn all about the anatomy of whales and dolphins at the Musée du Squelette (Skeleton Museum).
+You can also spot minke whales and sometimes fin whales and humpbacks near the Île Verte Lighthouse.
+Nearby, on the island’s south side, you can learn all about the anatomy of whales and dolphins at the Musée du Squelette (Skeleton Museum).

 The easternmost tip of the Gaspé Peninsula, from Gaspé to Percé, is one of the best places in Québec to admire marine mammals.
-Forillon National Park and Parc national de l’Île-Bonaventure-et-du-Rocher-Percé are both excellent sites for watching whales and dolphins (Atlantic white-sided dolphins).
-You can spot the blows of whales (fin whales, humpbacks and occasionally blue whales) from Forillon National Park (Cap-Gaspé, Cap-Bon-Ami, Cap-des-Rosiers, Gaspé Bay) and Bonaventure Island.
+Forillon National Park and Parc national de l’Île-Bonaventure-et-du-Rocher-Percé are both excellent sites for watching whales and Atlantic white-sided dolphins.
+You can spot the blows of fin whales, humpbacks and occasionally blue whales from Forillon National Park (Cap-Gaspé, Cap-Bon-Ami, Cap-des-Rosiers, Gaspé Bay) and Bonaventure Island.

 The waters of the Gulf of St. Lawrence are ideal for observing great whales such as blue whales, as well as spectacular humpbacks.
 Several tour companies offer whale-watching excursions departing from Forillon (Croisières Baie de Gaspé) and Percé (Croisières Julien Cloutier, Les Bateliers de Percé).
 On board, a guide will share a host of information about these impressive animals and answer all your questions.
 As a bonus, you can also admire the surrounding coastal scenery from the water.
 If you visit Bonaventure Island, keep your eyes peeled!
 You may encounter a few minke whales and white-sided dolphins on the boat ride from the Percé wharf to the island.

-Be sure to also keep your eyes on the horizon as you drive through the Haute-Gaspésie and Coast regions.
-You may spot a whale back emerging from the water!
+Be sure to also keep your eyes on the horizon as you drive through the Haute-Gaspésie and Coast sectors.
+If you’re lucky, you may spot a whale back emerging from the water!

-The maritime regions of Québec are by far the best whale-watching destinations in the world.
-From land or by sea, these regions offers a multitude of opportunities to observe these immense marine mammals.
+The maritime regions of Québec are by far one of the best whale-watching destinations in Canada as well as the world.
+From land or by sea, these regions offer a multitude of opportunities to observe these immense marine mammals.
 Start planning your trip today!